Social Services Block Grant

 OFFICE: U.S. Department of Health & Human Services

-The Indiana Criminal Justice Institute is now accepting proposals for the Social Services Block Grant (SSBG) program to assist residential domestic violence programs in providing emergency shelter to survivors of domestic violence and their dependents.
+The Social Services Block Grant (SSBG) program works to assist residential domestic violence programs in providing emergency shelter to survivors of domestic violence and their dependents.
 Allowable expenses include:

 - Maintaining residential services and adequately meeting the needs of survivors in crisis, as well as those of their dependents.